timescale/docs/timescaledb/getting-started/query-data.md

 Another common problem in time-series analysis is dealing with imperfect datasets.
 Some time-series analyses or visualizations want to display records for each selected time period, even if no data was recorded during that period.
-This is commonly termed "gap filling", and may involve performing such operations as recording a "0" for any missing data, interpolating missing values, or carrying the last observed value forward until new data is recorded.
+This is commonly termed "gap filling," and may involve performing such operations as recording a "0" for any missing data, interpolating missing values, or carrying the last observed value forward until new data is recorded.